Jeltr0n/Retro-Overlays/README.md

 ## [640 x 480 Overlays for Onion](https://github.com/user-attachments/files/16769499/480p.6-1-23.zip)
-Miyoo Mini/Plus NOTE: Miyoo mini V4 is 540p, stay tuned!
+Miyoo Mini/Plus NOTE: Miyoo mini V4 overlays are below.
+(750 x 560)

 <details>
     <summary>How to use the Overlays with Miyoo Mini/Plus (Onion)</summary>